Kyiv-Sviatoshyn Raion: History

 Established in 1937, Kyiv-Sviatoshyn Raion bordered Borodianka Raion and Vyshhorod Raion to the north, Vasylkiv Raion and Obukhiv Raion to the south, Makariv Raion to the west, and with the city of Kyiv to the east.

-In 1960s the urban area of the raion to the north around the city of Irpin was divided away into a separate administrative unit known as a city of regional significance, Irpin and includes number of other urban settlements.
+In the 1960s, the urban area of the raion to the north around the city of Irpin was divided into a separate administrative unit known as a city of regional significance, Irpin and includes a number of other urban settlements.
 The Irpin city of regional significance is known for its Antonov Aviation Center, located in Hostomel, where the Hostomel Airport is located.

 On 25 February 2022, one day after the beginning of the Russian invasion of Ukraine, the Battle of Kyiv started.

 On 2 April, Ukrainian authorities claimed that the entire Kyiv region had been recaptured.

 Economy and infrastructure

 In all areas of industry 36,872 persons were employed, including: manufacturing industry – 8494, agrarian industry – 3,614 people, government – 918 people in other areas – 23,846 people.

 The raion had companies of such industries like light, food, chemical and petroleum, manufacturing various non-metal mineral products, metallurgy, engineering, and other manufacturing and machine maintenance.

 There were number of research centers, including the Research and Design Bureau of General Aviation, the Naftogaz Ukrayiny research institute of petro-gas industry, and others.